El Alma al Aire

 El Alma al Aire is the sixth studio album by Spanish singer-songwriter Alejandro Sanz.
-It was released on 25 September 2000 by Warner Music Spain, following the success of Más (1997) and the artist's hiatus from music in 1999.
-It is a pop album that features more ballads than its predecessor, as well as uptempo numbers.
-The album was produced by Sanz's frequent collaborator Emanuele Ruffinengo, while other musicians, including Vicente Amigo, returned to collaborate with the artist following Más.
+It was released on 25 September 2000 by Warner Music Spain, following the success of Más (1997) and his hiatus from the music scene in 1999.
+El Alma al Aire is a pop album, which in comparison to its predecessor, leans more towards ballads.
+The album was produced by Sanz's frequent collaborator Emanuele Ruffinengo, while other musicians, including Vicente Amigo, returned to collaborate with him following Más.

 Following its release, El Alma al Aire was met with generally positive reviews from music critics for its compositions and musical styles, although a few reviewers felt it did not exceed its predecessor's quality.
 The album received several accolades, including the Latin Grammy Awards for Album of the Year and Best Male Pop Vocal Album, and a Grammy nomination for Best Latin Pop Album in 2001.
 Commercially, it topped the Spanish albums chart, where it was the best-selling album of 2000 and was certified 13× platinum for shipping over 1.3 million copies.
 In Latin America, the album reached numbers one and three in Argentina and Mexico, respectively.
 In the United States, it peaked at number three on the Billboard Top Latin Albums chart and was certified double platinum in the Latin field.

 Three singles were released from El Alma al Aire: "Cuando Nadie Me Ve", "Quisiera Ser", and the title track, with music videos accompanying all three.
-A special edition of the record was released on 11 June 2001 with five additional songs.
+A special edition of the record was released on 11 June 2001 with five additional songs including two duets with the Corrs and Armando Manzanero, respectively.
 To further promote the album, Sanz embarked on El Alma al Aire Tour in 2001, which spanned Latin America, Spain, and the US.
-Retrospectively, El Alma al Aire has been regarded as one of Sanz's important works by music journalists for its experimental sounds.